pantheon-systems/documentation/source/_docs/platform-considerations.md

 * Main Site: `https://www.example-site.com/`
 * Blog: `https://www.example-site.com/blog/`

 In and of itself, Pantheon does not support this kind of setup.
-Each site on the platform must have it's own unique domain.
-However, this can be attained by using an external service such as CloudFront, StackPath, Fastly, etc.
+Each site on the platform must have its own unique domain.
+However, this configuration can be achieved using an external service such as CloudFront, StackPath, Fastly, etc.

 ## Highly Populated Directories